DavidF-22/ICS3909-FYP/README.md

 ## Project Overview
 This final year project (FYP) is a deep learning-based project focused on predicting microRNA (miRNA) target site binding.
 The project explores different neural network architectures to enhance the accuracy of miRNA-mRNA interaction predictions.
 This work is part of ongoing research in bioinformatics, specifically in the area of post-transcriptional gene regulation.

+This project is part of the ongoing miRBind2 publication project, which focuses on improving miRNA target site prediction by training more accurate models on larger datasets.
+The aim is to better understand miRNA-mRNA interactions by making use of deep learning techniques to predict miRNA binding sites more effectively.

 ## Models Implemented
 The repository contains the following models for miRNA target site classification:
 - **Residual Network (ResNet)**